 John Perry (chair)

-Originally articled to, and now senior partner of, Palmers, a High Street practice in Kingston-upon-Thames.
-John qualified in 1978 and is also a general practitioner.
+John is a member of the Law Society Council and the Wills and Equity Committee.
+He was originally articled to, and is now senior partner of, Palmers, a high street practice in Kingston-upon-Thames.
+He qualified in 1978 and is also a general practitioner.
 He is former secretary and president of the Mid-Surrey Law Society and the Surrey Law Society (twice).
-John is also chair of governors of Hampton School, a large independent boys school.
+John is also chair of governors of Hampton School, a large independent boys' school.